-111. Introduction to Macroeconomics
+111. Principles of Macroeconomics

 An introduction to principles of economic analysis, economic institutions, and issues of economic policy.
 The course examines factors determining national income, price, and employment levels as well as the international position in the U.S. economy.

-112. Introduction to Microeconomics
+112. Principles of Microeconomics

 An introduction to the principles of economic analysis, economic institutions, and issues of economic policy.
 Principal topics covered include commodity and factor price determination under various market structures, and resource allocation and income distribution through a pricing system.